eliarms/CodeIgniter-Trim-Slahes-Helper/README.md

 # CodeIgniter-Trim-Slahes-Helper
- CodeIgniter helper to Remove any leading/trailing slashes from  url or a  string
+ CodeIgniter helper to Remove any leading/trailing slashes from  url or a  string<br>
  #Usage
  <br>